ethanvachon/workbook/src/reflections/wk4/quiz4.md

 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->
 ```
+The three processes of a request are pending, resolved, or rejected.
 ```
 **7.** What does the `API` acronym stand for?
 <!-- enter you answer in the space below -->